Gross motor skills help kids move, play, and explore—whether running outside, balancing on a beam, or stacking giant building blocks.

 Paper Plate “Shuffle” or “Skate”

-- Have some colorful plates left over from an event?
+- Do you have some colorful plates left over from an event?
 Here is a fun activity to use them up.
 Have your kids get down on their hands and knees with a paper plate under each one, then “shuffle” across the room.

 - Or have them stand up with one foot on each plate and “skate” around—either of these can also be set up relay style.